naneau/gerenuk/README.md

     # In fooPackage
     module.exports =
-        foo: SomeClass
+        foo: FooClass
-        bar: SomeOtherClass
+        bar: BarClass

     # In DIC config
     config =
-        withNamedInstantiate:
+        bar:
             require: 'fooPackage'
             instantiate: 'bar'

 The container starts to become useful as soon as you start to inject services into other services.
-You can use `inject` to create an array of services passed to the constructor.
+You can use `inject` to set up an array of services passed to the constructor.

     config =
-        withInject:
+        foo:
             require: 'fooPackage'
-            inject: ['withInstantiate']
+            inject: ['bar']

 You can set params, which you can reference by their name, just like a service.
 You can combine this with loading a configuration file.
 You can mix and match params and services in the `inject` array, but params get preference over services.

     config =
-        withParams:
+        foo:
             require: 'fooPackage'
             params:
                 param1: 'foo'
                 param2: 'bar'
-            inject: ['withParams.param1', 'withParams.param2']
+            inject: ['foo.param1', 'foo.param2']

 Services can have children, in this case the id of the child is `withChildren.someChild.twoDeep`.

     config =
-        withChildren:
+        foo:
             children:
-                someChild:
+                bar:
-                    # `withChildren.someChild` works as a regular service, as well as parent for twoDeep
+                    # `foo.bar` works as a regular service, as well as parent for `foo.bar.baz`
-                    require: 'fooPackage'
-                    instantiate: 'bar'

-                    children:
-                        twoDeep:
                     require: 'barPackage'
                     instantiate: true

+                    children:
+                        baz:
+                            require: 'bazPackage'
+                            instantiate: true

 It is possible to spread your DI config over multiple files.
 You can require a package and use as a config for a service.

     config =
-        useConfig:
+        foo:
             loadConfig: 'fooConfig'

-        # Children can load configs just as their parents can
+Children can load configs just as their parents can

-        useConfigInChild:
+    config =
+        foo:
             children:
-                configChild:
+                bar:
-                    loadConfig: 'test/config/included'
+                    loadConfig: 'barConfig'

 When you don't want to instantiate, but rather call a method from a required package, you can use `call`.
 The function named in `call` is assumed to return the service.